fredrik/j-for-journal/README.md

 brew coffee
 ```

-Ideally, `j` should know how to parse tasks in 'plans' and 'done' but for 1.0
-the goal is to simply allow displaying and editing today's journal and those of
-yesterday and tomorrow.
+Ideally, `j` should know how to parse tasks in "plan" and "done" but for 1.0 the goal is to simply allow displaying and editing today's journal and those of yesterday and tomorrow.

 ## Questions and thoughts